-In his debut novel, Khaled Hosseini takes us to Afghanistan.
-An Afghanistan untouched by the Taliban, where we weave through crowded streets, climb poplar trees, nibble on dried mulberries and walnuts and spend lazy holidays readings books with 12 year old Amir and his servant boy and best friend, Hassan.
+With his debut novel, author Khaled Hosseini takes us to Afghanistan.
+An Afghanistan that was still untouched by the Taliban, where we weave through crowded streets, climb poplar trees, nibble on dried mulberries and walnuts and spend lazy holidays readings books with 12-year-old Amir and his servant boy and best friend, Hassan.

 To gain the approval of his silently critical father, motherless- Amir is desperate to win a prestigious, local kite-flying tournament.
-Hassan loyally promises to help his friend, little knowing how this one day would change the course of their entire lives.
+Hassan loyally promises to help his friend, little knowing how this one day would change the course of both their lives forever.

 There are books that punch you violently and you are left reeling from the blow for a long, long time (The Fight Club-Chuck Palahniuk)

-Books which impress you with exquisite language and minute detailing (Shantaram-Gregory David Roberts)
+Books that impress you with exquisite language and minute detailing (Shantaram-Gregory David Roberts)

 Classics that can be quoted by generation after generation (Gone with the wind-Margaret Mitchell)